ahudock/check-ports/README.md

 # TCP Check

 Checks for open TCP ports using tcp exit codes.
+This method isn't particularly elegant or efficient, but it can be helpful when your other network mapping tool is being blocked or filtered by a firewall.

 Usage: